These Are the Most Comfortable Hiking Boots for Women, According to Thousands of Shoppers

 2. Most Comfortable Waterproof Hiking Boots: Columbia Women's Newton Ridge Plus Waterproof Hiking Boot

 When you’re planning a long hike that may have rain in the forecast, grab this trusty pair of Columbia waterproof hiking boots.
-Not only do these boots have more than 1,400 five-star customer reviews (many of which rave over how comfortable they are), but they’re also our go-to option for a waterproof boot because of the waterproof leather material and advanced rubber sole that guarantees a slip-free step on slick, rough ground.
+Not only do these boots have a ton of positive reviews (many of which rave over how comfortable they are), but they’re also our go-to option for a waterproof boot because of the waterproof leather material and advanced rubber sole that guarantees a slip-free step on slick, rough ground.

-3. Most Comfortable Option With Shock Absorption: Timberland White Ledge Mid Ankle Boot
+3. Most Comfortable Option With Shock Absorption: Timberland Mt.
+Maddsen Mid Leather Waterproof Hiking Boots

 For a more rugged look, this hiking boot is a great mid-ankle option that you can trust to stand up to any trail conditions.
 With a full leather construction, you’ll likely have to spend some time breaking in this pair — but once you do, they’ll comfortably conform to your feet and you can take advantage of their shock-absorbing cushioning and lug outsoles for extra traction.

-4. Most Comfortable Hiking Boots With Extra Breathability: Keen Oakridge Mid Waterproof Hiking Boots
+4. Most Comfortable Hiking Boots With Extra Breathability: Keen Voyageur Mid Hiking Boots

-6. Most Comfortable Stylish Option: Merrell Sugarbush Waterproof Hiking Boots
+5. Most Comfortable Stylish Option: Forsake Patch Hiking Boots

 In my opinion, there’s nothing better than a pair of hiking shoes or boots with an added rock plate, and this pair is no different.
 These L.L.
 Bean boots boast additional rock plates that help protect your feet from jagged rocks or roots during each step you take, and after trying them, chances are you’ll never want to wear hiking boots without them again.
 Made to be 25 percent lighter than L.L.
 Bean’s classic Cresta hiking boot, this pair is guaranteed to be trail-ready straight from the box — no break-in time required.

-While this pair of hiking boots might require a brief break-in period because of the leather material, once they’re conformed to your feet, you’ll never want to take them off.
-With more than 400 five-star reviews, these boots are favorites of many experienced hikers because of their multi-directional lug soles that Keen has dubbed the “four-wheel drive for your feet.”
+While this pair of hiking boots might require a brief break-in period because of the leather material, once they've conformed to your feet, you’ll never want to take them off.
+These boots are favorites of many experienced hikers because of their multi-directional lug soles that Keen has dubbed the “four-wheel drive for your feet.”
 With a flexible EVA (Ethylene vinyl acetate, a porous material similar to rubber) midsole and footbed, they’re made for comfort yet still provide plenty of support.
-While some hiking boots tend to run larger, this pair is known to fit smaller, and Zappos recommends going one size up than your normal street shoe.

 Forget worrying about fair-weather hikes.
 With this pair of hiking boots, you’ll be ready to face any weather thanks to the shoe’s slip-resistant lugs that provide the ultimate support in rainy conditions.
 Not only is there extra lug support on the exterior of the shoe, but the boots are padded inside with an Ortholite foam insole that basically feels like you’re walking on a cloud (instead of a rocky trail).
 And while you may enjoy the subtle pop of color that the laces give, this pair comes with an extra set of more neutral-colored laces.